kbazant/example-jquery/README.md

-Example of using jQuery library for fron-end web development.
+Example of using jQuery library for front-end web development.